fenago/tableau-server/md/server/tsm licenses - Tableau.md

 </div>

-Generate an offline activate file to use for activating [Tableau Server]{.VariablesProductName} offline.
-To learn more, see [Activate Tableau Server Offline - Adding a License](https://help.tableau.com/current/server/en-us/activate_off.htm){.MCXref .xref}.
+Generate an offline activate file to use for activating [Tableau Server] offline.
+To learn more, see [Activate
+Tableau Server Offline - Adding a License](https://help.tableau.com/current/server/en-us/activate_off.htm){.MCXref .xref}.